-What is FinTech and where does it Live? – Few years back, I had a fascinating discussion about Fintech.
-Today every 3rd if not 4th profile on LinkedIn is about FinTech Expert.
-Few days ago someone asked me a million dollar question “What is FinTech?”
-I was intrigued with such a small, simple question but found it difficult to answer this to a person who is not from those 4 people from linkedin.
-My simple briefing note to answer this question was, “Fintech is a technical tool to support financial services”, making it simple for everyone on this planet earth along with promoting idea of “Financial Services as a basic right for every human being”.
+FinTech – What is FinTech and where does it Live? – A few years back, I had a fascinating discussion about Fintech.
+Someone asked me a million dollar question “What is FinTech?”
+I was intrigued by such a simple question but found it difficult to answer.
+My simple briefing note to answer this question was, “Fintech is a technical tool to support financial services”, making it simple for everyone on this planet earth along with promoting the idea of “Financial Services as a basic right for every human being”.

 The word “Fintech” actually made its way into the Oxford dictionary and is defined as “Computer programs and other technology used to support or enable banking and financial services”.
 Turning to Wikipedia, it defines “Fintech” as “Financial technology, also known as FinTech, is a line of business based on using software to provide financial services.
 Financial technology companies are generally startups founded with the purpose of disrupting incumbent financial systems and corporations that rely less on software.”

 Brexit!, Britain decided or voted to move out of European Union and one wonders whether people who voted for it actually understand and did their homework on the impact it will bring; negative or positive.
 Guess should not be discussed here at all but surely impact related to Fintech world is of great concern.
 London usually (or was now) considered as the capital of FinTech was considered at least if not acted fully as a global trading hub for over 500 years with the Roman Empire once extended to it.